Web & Mobile

 - HTML Injection - No rate limiting on form submissions or public endpoints - Content Spoofing - Broken Link Hijacking

-Please review the before submitting.
+Please review the Out-of-Scope Vulnerabilities before submitting.